RuanMeiMains/RuanMeiMains.github.io/docs/index.md

     ---

-    Our website is in its early stages, but you can check out our various resources, guides, and social platforms here!
+    Our website is in its early stages with some unfinished parts, but you can check out our various resources, guides, and social platforms here!

 -   **Check out our Ruan Mei Guide!**